Fish trap: History

 Indigenous Australians were, prior to European colonization, most populous in Australia's better-watered areas such as the Murray-Darling river system of the south-east.
 Here, where water levels fluctuate seasonally, they constructed ingenious stone fish traps.
 Most have been completely or partially destroyed.
 The largest and best-known are those on the Barwon River at Brewarrina, New South Wales, which are at least partly preserved.
 The Brewarrina fish traps caught huge numbers of migratory native fish as the Barwon River rose in flood and then fell.
-In southern Victoria, indigenous people created an elaborate system of canals, some more than 2 km long.
+In southern Victoria, such as at Budj Bim (now a UNESCO world heritage site) indigenous people created an elaborate system of canals, some more than 2 km long.
 The purpose of these canals was to attract and catch eels, a fish of short coastal rivers (as opposed to rivers of the Murray-Darling system).
 The eels were caught by a variety of traps including stone walls constructed across canals with a net placed across an opening in the wall.
 Traps at different levels in the marsh came into operation as the water level rose and fell.
+The traps at Budj Bim are seen as a form of Indigenous aquaculture dating back at least 6,600 years (older than the Pyramids of Giza), with the Muldoon traps system seen as the world's oldest stone walled fish trap, and longest used fish trap in the world.

 Somewhat similar stone-wall traps were constructed by Native American Pit River people in north-eastern California.
 In South Australia, the Barngarla people of Eyre Peninsula combined the use of fish traps with singing "to call sharks and dolphins to chase the fish into the fish traps, where the Barngarla people would appear to spear and stone the fish."

 A technique called dam fishing is used by the Baka pygmies.
 This involves the construction of a temporary dam resulting in a drop in the water levels downstream— allowing fish to be easily collected.

-Also used in Chile, mainly in Chiloé, which were unusually abundant (fish weir and basket fish trap).
+Also used in Chile, mainly in Chiloé, which were unusually abundant (fish were and basket fish trap).